-Step 1
+Step 1 (Informal)

-Any party who believes that his/her contractual rights have been violated shall discuss the grievance with the employee's immediate supervisor and representative.
-Within fourteen (14) calendar days of the date the grievant first learned of the grievance or reasonably may have been expected to have learned of it, he/she shall submit a written request for a meeting with the individual's immediate supervisor.
-The written request shall include the employee's name, date and a brief description of the dispute.
+Any party who believes that his/her their contractual rights have been violated shall discuss the grievance with the employee's immediate supervisor and Union steward.
+Within thirty (30) working days of the date the grievant first learned of the grievance or reasonably may have been expected to have learned of it, he/she the employee shall submit a written request for a meeting with the individual's immediate supervisor.
+The written request may be in the form of an email or official grievance form and shall include the employee's name, date and a brief description of the dispute.
 The parties shall hold one or more meetings, to ascertain facts, investigate issues and, acting in good faith, attempt to resolve the dispute.
-The parties have fourteen (14) calendar days from the date of the written notice to resolve the dispute, move to the next step, or request an extension/waiver of the timeline.
-Grievances arising from termination shall begin at Step 3.
+The parties have ten (10) working days from the date of the written request to resolve the dispute, move to the next step, or request an extension/waiver of the timeline.
+Grievances arising from suspension, reduction in pay, or termination are subject to Article 21, Step 2.

-Step 2
+Step 2 (Formal Grievance)